racheen/udagram-serverless/README.md

 * `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.

-* `GetPostss` - should return all POSTs for a current user.
+* `GetPosts` - should return all POSTs for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

 It should return data that looks like this: